History of the Jews in Iran: After the establishment of the state of Israel

 The Six-Day War between Arabs and Israel in 1967 created a tense environment for Persian Jewry.
 During this time, the synagogues in Shiraz remained closed for more than ten weeks until Tisha B'Av for fear of attacks from Muslims masses.
 Jewish sources report that many gentiles tried to invade the Jewish ghetto and were dispersed by the police.

+Under Shah Mohammad Reza Pahlavi (1941–1979)

-The reign of shah Mohammad Reza Pahlavi after the deposition of Mossadegh in 1953, was the most prosperous era for the Jews of Iran.
+After the 1953 deposition of Mossadegh, the reign of shah Mohammad Reza Pahlavi was the most prosperous era for the Jews of Iran.
 In the 1970s, only 10 percent of Iranian Jews were classified as impoverished; 80 percent were middle class and 10 percent wealthy.
-Although Jews accounted for only a small percentage of Iran's population, in 1979 two of the 18 members of the Iranian Academy of Sciences, 80 of the 4,000 university lecturers, and 600 of the 10,000 physicians in Iran were Jews.
+Although Jews accounted for only a small percentage of Iran's population, in 1979 they comprised two of the 18 members of the Iranian Academy of Sciences, 80 of the 4,000 university lecturers, and 600 of the 10,000 physicians nationwide.
 An important factor in economic improvement of the Jews was close relations between the Shah and the state of Israel.
 Details of this connection and how the condition of Iranian Jews improved dramatically in a few short years still awaits rigorous exploration.